timebertt/masters-thesis-controller-sharding/content/40-design.md

 # Design

-go over new requirements and suggest solutions
+## Overview

-How to address requirements:
+How to address new requirements:

 - generalization: independent from controller framework and programming language
-  - move partitioning, assignment, coordination logic to control plane
+  - move partitioning, assignment, coordination logic to external sharder
   - design how to configure which objects should be sharded
-    - best option: not configured at all, determined by watch requests
-    - -> transparent assignments
-- reduce CPU and memory overhead by sharder
+- reduce memory overhead by sharder
-  - a: make slot-based assignments
-  - b: move assignments to API server: already has objects in cache
+  - consider required actions again
+  - find different triggers for action 1 than using watch events
 - reduce API request volume caused by assignments and coordination
   - how to persist assignments efficiently? -> make assignments transparent without persistence?
   - is also reduced with slot-based assignments

-## Rough Ideas

 - keep lease-based membership
   - has to be implemented in all controller frameworks
   - necessary, no way around it

-## Step 1: Move Sharder to Control Plane
+## Step 1: External Sharder

 Goals:

 - generalization
-- will not reduce CPU/mem overhead, only move it to control plane
+- will not reduce CPU/mem overhead, only move it to an external component
 - will not reduce API request volume

 Ideas: